oasis-tcs/openc2-ap-pf/oc2pf.md

 | :--- | :--- | :--- |
 | **Rule-ID** | Integer | Access rule identifier |

-The semantics/requirements as they relate to PF arguments:

-* insert_rule:
-    * The value MUST be immutable - i.e., the identifier assigned to an access rule at creation must not change over the lifetime of that rule

-    * The value MUST be unique within the scope of an Openc2 Producer and an Openc2 Consumer- i.e., the value MUST map to exactly one deny <target> or allow <target> for a given instance of an PF

-* directionality:
-    * Entities that receive but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code
-    * If absent or not explicitly set, then the Command MUST apply to both
-* drop_process:  If absent or not explicitly set, then the Actuator MUST NOT send any notification to the source of the packet
-* persistent:  If absent or not explicitly set, then the value is TRUE and any changes are persistent

 ### 2.1.4 Actuator Specifiers
 An Actuator is the entity that provides the functionality and performs the Action.
 The Actuator executes the Action on the Target.
 In the context of this profile, the Actuator is the PF and the presence of one or more Specifiers further refine which Actuator(s) shall execute the Action.